jieyao-MilestoneHub/weather-aware-scheduler/README.md

 # Weather-Aware Scheduler

+> Trying to develop an agent application with spec-kit.

 A lightweight, explainable scheduling system that parses natural language inputs, evaluates weather conditions and calendar conflicts, and produces clear, testable scheduling decisions with transparent reasoning.

 ## Features